 From Portland to Happy Valley, Oregon City, Tualatin, Newberg and Hillsboro, WHA has a gynecologist near you.
 Learn more about what they do and choose one below.

-A gynecologist is a doctor who specializes in the health of female reproductive organs.
+A gynecologist is a doctor who specializes in the health of the vulva, vagina, uterus and ovaries in women and transgender, genderqueer and intersex people.
 They have been to medical school and an additional four years of training (called residency) to become specialists.
 All the gynecologists at WHA are, at a minimum, board eligible OB/GYN physicians, which means they passed written board exams after completing their residency program.
 Most are board certified, which means they’ve passed their written board exams, have been in practice for at least two years and have passed their oral board exams.

 An OB/GYN physician treats a wide range of issues related to menstruation, contraception, family planning, pregnancy, sexual function and menopause.
 You may see a gynecologist for: